 Profiles in Sitecore

-They enable you to place each website visitor into one of your target audience buckets, or personas, which means Sitecore can start to work behind the scenes to show them the most relevant content.
+It enables you to place each website visitor into one of your target audience buckets, or personas.
+This means Sitecore can start to work behind the scenes to show your visitors the most relevant content.

 Profiles are made of profile keys and profile values, all within a profile card.

 Profile keys (the words on the left) represent different aspects of your target audience profiles.
-You give numerical profile values to each of your profile keys, and then use these values to track how visitors interact with your website.
+Numerical profile values are assigned to each of your profile keys.
+These are used to track how visitors interact with your website.

 As a visitor journeys through your website, they are given the profile values that you define for each page they visit or each piece of content they engage with.
 As the visitor continues to move through your website, these values help to build up a profile of that specific visitor that fits into one your personas.